WolfgangMehner/vim-plugins/latex-support/README.md

                           font, use of dictionaries, ...
                         The file is commented.
 Append it to your .vimrc if you like.

+    latex-support/rc/make.vim
+                        Define maps for make(1) in makefiles.
+    latex-support/rc/tex.vim
+                        Suggestion for a filetype plugin:
+                          defines additional maps, expands keyword characters
+                          for better support of labels

     latex-support/rc/*.templates
                         Sample template files for customization.
 Used by the